SCIFIHISTORY.NET

 Picture

-On this day in 2017, The Expanse aired "The Monster and The Rocket."
-This served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2017 (in the U.S.), The Expanse aired "The Monster and The Rocket."
+Officially, this served as the twelfth episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "A discovery pushes Naomi and Holden apart and sets the Roci crew against each other."